-Breckland Bridge Ltd - This is the Local Asset Backed Vehicle (LABV) company set up between the Council and The Land Group Ltd. The company has been set up to achieve financial returns and accelerate long term regeneration and economic growth to projects in the Council area with a view to maximising revenue whilst securing the economic, social, and environmental well-being of the Council area.
+Breckland Bridge Ltd - This is the Local Asset Backed Vehicle (LABV) company set up between the Council and The Land Group Ltd. The company has been set up to accelerate long term regeneration and economic growth through projects in the Council area with a view to securing the economic, social, and environmental well-being of the Council area whilst generating a financial return.
 This company is classified as a Joint Venture in the Councils accounts and group accounts are prepared on this basis.
 Please refer to the group accounts section of this document.